Lithium UPS · Architecture & Deployment Guide

 Online lithium UPS — single phase

-Continuously converts power through the inverter — zero transfer time, continuous power conditioning.
-The load is always running on clean, conditioned power regardless of utility conditions.
-Required for sensitive IT equipment, servers, medical devices, and automation systems that cannot tolerate any transfer delay or power disturbance.
+Continuously converts power through the inverter — zero transfer time, continuous conditioning.
+The load always runs on clean power regardless of utility conditions.
+Required for sensitive IT, servers, medical devices, and automation that tolerate no transfer delay.

 J90 · 1–3kVA · 1U rack · 120V